jadeocr/jadeocr/README.md

 * Make sure your code is readable and commented when necessary
 * Document your changes adequately when opening a pull request

+### Donations
+If chinese-ocr has been of some value to you, and if you can afford it, please consider donating.
+Donations will always be first allocated to the upkeep of the project.
+We have a few costs that are expected to grow as we gain more users, including domain registration and Firebase/Google Cloud billing as we pass the free tier quotas.
+Your donations will also support the development of new features and code maintenance.
+Here's how you can donate:
+* BTC: 15Y9NZjxTLWHDU8kVsqN7FKey3c1RPNiFi
+* (We'll add more options soon)

 Thank you so much for taking the time to contribute!

 ## Credits
 * [integeruser on Github](https://github.com/integeruser/CASIA-HWDB1.1-cnn)
 * [想飞的石头在知乎](https://zhuanlan.zhihu.com/p/24698483)
 * [蹦跶的小羊羔在cdsn.net](https://blog.csdn.net/yql_617540298/article/details/82740382)

+## Contact
+If you would like to get in touch with me for any (legitimate) reason, please do not hesitate to
+<a href='mailto: tanaybiradar24@gmail.com'>contact</a> me.

 ## License
 This repository is licensed under the MIT License.